City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

 ## Entra ID login flow

-If using Entra ID to login we would like to require password each time a user wishes to log in.
-That causes trouble.
+If using Entra ID to login we require password each time a user wishes to log in.
+Once the youth worker logs in to Entra ID, an access token is requested from the backend, and then the user's Entra ID account is signed out automatically.
+The user is then accessing Nutakortti with the access token from the backend.

-Ideally, we would just empty MSAL cache in the browser.
-That data, however, is under microsoft.com domain and hence unreachable.

-Another option would be to configure in Entra ID to ask for password each time credentials are prompted for, but this is possible only for Azure cloud-native apps.

-A third option we considered was to rely on a 10 minute access token lifetime - after that time, MSAL would be effectively logged out.
-However, in practice this didn't seem to work reliably and we had to resort to explicitly asking the user to log out.
-This is because as part of login flow, normally [acquireTokenSilent](https://learn.microsoft.com/en-us/entra/identity-platform/scenario-spa-acquire-token) would be called.
-It uses the refresh token if access token lifetime has been reached.
-The refresh token's lifetime is always 24 hours for SPA apps.
-And even if acquireTokenSilent weren't called and refresh tokens never used, if a user just closed the browser after signing in, there would be 10 minutes available for attackers to re-login without a password.

-There are three ways the user can logout: manually from the menu, automatically after idle time (15 minutes), or when going to a club check in page (QR reader).
-The last one is not only a hassle, but the automatic logout is a security risk: if we wouldn't log out the user explicitly, they might still be logged in to Entra ID unbeknownst to the user.
-Then again if we do ask the user to log out explicitly, the auto-logout would end up in the "choose which account to log out from" dialog.
+There are three ways the user can logout: manually from the menu, automatically after a certain idle time, or when going to a club check in page (QR reader).
+If the user was not logged out from Entra ID, the last one would be a hassle and a security risk.

-Because of these problems it was decided to explicitly log out the user immediately after logging in.
-The last commit before this change in case the other type of login flow (without explicit log out prompt after logging in) is considered:

-    commit:  1eff0f24825c236753379dd207e739f1b594cfd4
-    Date:    Thu Jan 25 18:04:31 2024 +0200
-    Message: chore: Entra ID cleanup, better error handling
+When opening a club check in page, before logout a random check in code is requested from the backend.
+That code is then required for the check in to work.
+This is a security measure because the check in API is not protected otherwise.